ionpetro/engage-lms/README.md

 ## A word

-Learnhouse is made with 💜, from the UI to the features it is carefully designed to make students and teachers lives easier and make education software more enjoyable.
+Engage.
+Academy is made with 💜, from the UI to the features it is carefully designed to make students and teachers lives easier and make education software more enjoyable.

-Thank you and have fun using/developing/testing LearnHouse !
+Thank you and have fun using/developing/testing Engage.
+Academy !